divyadhimaan/system-design-playground/concepts/kafka.md

 ## Glossary

+### Durable

+- Events written to disk and are replicated across multiple brokers.

 ### ISR (in-sync replicas)
 - ISR (In-Sync Replicas) is the mechanism that directly controls write durability and fault tolerance.